edgarlungumbu/retail-sales-dashboard/README.md

 1. Open the dashboard in Microsoft Power BI.
 2. Navigate between the Executive Overview, Product Performance, Customer Analysis and Employee Performance pages.
-3. Use the month/year slicers or manually interact with report visuals to filter the data.
+3. Use the month/year slicers or manually interact with visuals to filter the data.
 4. KPIs, measures and visualisations automatically update based on the selected filters.

 ## Dashboard Contents